Universal-Team/LeafEdit/README.md

 - [Flagbrew](https://github.com/FlagBrew): [PKSM](https://github.com/FlagBrew/PKSM)'s Title Code, to get the Title ID for Animal Crossing: New Leaf and such.
 - [Flame](https://github.com/FlameKat53): The Name Idea of LeafEdit.
 - [Kodtiz3D](https://github.com/Kodtiz3D): For the Icon and the Banner.

-## informations

-You want to create Custom Spritesheets for LeafEdit?
-Then check this [out](https://github.com/Universal-Team/leafedit-spritesheet-creation)!

-You have Questions to it?
-Then don't be shy and join the Universal-Server on [discord](https://discord.gg/KDJCfGF)!